 The Sierra Nevada is an excellent opportunity to plan short or long hikes and do birdwatching.

 Las Cascadas de Marinka is composed of two waterfalls and one natural pool where you can swim.
-Lush vegetation surrounds the place and a restaurant overlooks the spot.
-They serve a basic but good Menu del Dia and cold beers 😉
+Lush vegetation surrounds the place, and a restaurant overlooks the spot.
+They serve local lunch meals and cold beers 😉

-Chances are that it will be crowded during the weekends.
+It’s usually crowded on the weekend.
 Try to get there early.

 More info about Marinka (+)